Joe Biden Talks Trump Foreign Policy And Importance Of NATO

 As CNN noted, Biden did not explicitly reference or even mention President Donald Trump, but it is clear that he was referring to what is perceived as nationalist and isolationist posture of the Trump administration.

-During the 2016 presidential campaign and throughout his presidency, Trump aired discontent with international agreements and organizations, threatening to leave dozens of them.
+During the 2016 presidential campaign, and throughout his presidency, Trump aired discontent with international agreements and organizations, threatening to leave dozens of them.

 As the Washington Post reported, Trump — who proudly refers to himself as a nationalist, and frequently criticizes what he perceives as globalism — withdrew from the landmark Paris agreement, floated the idea of withdrawing the United States from the World Trade Organization, exited the so-called Iran deal, as well as the Trans-Pacific Partnership.